The Gospel According to John:

 every Turning to God’s Word Bible study carries an imprimatur

 The Gospel According to John: An Encounter with Grace & Truth was granted an imprimatur by the Most Reverend Richard E. Pates, (left), bishop emeritus of the Diocese of Des Moines, on July 8, 2019; the censor librorum for the Diocese of Des Moines, the Very Reverend Aquinas Nichols, granted the nihil obstat.
 These are official declarations that a book or pamphlet is free of doctrinal or moral error.
-There’s no implication that those who’ve granted the imprimatur and nihil obstat agree with the contents, opinions, or statements expressed in the work.
+There’s no implication that those who’ve granted the imprimatur or nihil obstat agree with the contents, opinions, or statements expressed in the work.
 All Turning to God’s Word Catholic Bible studies are submitted to the Church before publication.
-You can visit our Lost in Translation archives to learn more about the Latin terms nihil obstat & imprimatur.
+Visit the archives of Lost in Translation to read more about the Latin terms imprimatur & nihil obstat.
 Turning to God’s Word Catholic Bible studies written after 2020 are being submitted to the Most Reverend William M. Joensen, Ph.D. (right), bishop of the Diocese of Des Moines.

 the popes inspire us—serious Catholics study the Word of God

-You can find links to all of the magisterial documents referred to in Turning to God’s Word Catholic Bible studies, including Aperuit Illis (Instituting the Sunday of the Word of God), at ex libris—magisterial documents.
-The page includes a listing of significant recent encyclicals as well as a number of historical Church documents.
+Find links to magisterial documents referred to in Turning to God’s Word Catholic Bible studies, including Aperuit Illis (Instituting the Sunday of the Word of God), at ex libris—magisterial documents.
+The page lists significant recent encyclicals as well as a number of historical Church documents.

 a few reminders about Turning to God’s Word Bible studies